Safe Home Remedies for Cold and Flu During Pregnancy

 - 4A glass of lemonade made with real lemons, spring water and a bit of sugar can help settle a stomach

-- 5After 122 weeks you can consider using Mylanta, Tums or Gravol for an upset stomach but be sure to consult with your doctor first.
+- 5After 22 weeks gestation you can consider using Mylanta, Tums or Gravol for an upset stomach but be sure to consult with your doctor first.

 To Lower A Fever